 She opened the box, hands shaking.
 It was a ring.
 The stone was beautiful, shiny, and very big.
 Nothing less for his wife.
 When she looked up to say yes, he was studying the wine list.
 Then she realized he'd never really asked her anything.

-He looked up, smiled at her.
+He looked up and smiled at her.
 "What else do you think it is?
 You do want to be my wife, don't you?"

 She nodded, trying not to think how many other ways he could have worded that.
 As he went back to studying the wine list, she diverted herself with the stories her mother used to tell her.
 Slipping the ring on, she'd resolved to live happily ever after.
 Just like in the fairytales.